 Your goal as a Linux administrator is to make sure everything runs smoothly, so in this lesson you'll learn how Linux handles the applications that are running on the system.
 Linux keeps track of a lot of different programs, all running at the same time, and you'll find out exactly how Linux does this.
 You'll also discover how to take a peek at real-time application information using both graphical and command line tools.
 Finally, you'll find out what to do if you encounter a runaway program with a mind of its own!

 These days, just about everything you do on a computer requires network access.
 This lesson will walk you through the basics of networking by imagining it as four separate layers.
-Then you'll learn how to use both graphical desktop tools and the command line to configure your Linux system to use the network.
-And while you always hope your network will run smoothly, sometimes you'll run into problems.
-Here you'll learn how to troubleshoot network issues, and then you'll be ready to dive into any network situation.
+You'll learn how to use both graphical desktop tools and the command line to configure your Linux system to use the network.
+Unfortunately, while you always hope your network will run smoothly, sometimes you'll run into problems.
+For that reason, you'll learn how to troubleshoot common network issues and be ready to dive into any network situation.

 Linux system administrators often need to perform the same tasks over and over, such as checking disk usage or creating user accounts.
 Instead of entering multiple commands every time, you can write shell scripts to do these tasks automatically for you.
 In the final lesson of this course, you'll learn how basic shell scripts automate everyday activities on your Linux server, as well as how to get the most from your Linux system by writing your own scripts.
 Once you finish this lesson, you'll be writing shell scripts that can help you perform the most mundane tasks quickly and easily!